About / NOAA Climate Resilience Regional Challenge

 NOAA Climate Resilience Regional Challenge

-Funding was made possible by the Inflation Reduction Act, a historic, federal government-wide investment that is advancing NOAA’s efforts to build Climate-Ready Coasts.
+Funding is made possible by the Inflation Reduction Act, a historic, federal government-wide investment that is advancing NOAA’s efforts to build Climate-Ready Coasts.
 This page is focused on the Climate Resilience Regional Challenge, which is administered by NOAA’s Office for Coastal Management.
-(For information on NOAA’s other Inflation Reduction Act investments, visit this webpage.)

 Ver video en español.